oliviercm/Convenience-Store-Inventory-Management-System/README.md

 This is a convenience store manager that manages the inventory of a store, and provides reports and analysis based on stored data.

-The software can perform the following tasks:

-* WIP

 ## Authors

 All authors are students at De Anza College, Cupertino, California.